 - Attend our Master Gardener orientation meeting to learn about the Master Gardener Program, our community involvement, and your participation requirements.
 The Orientation Meeting:

-- Where: Tuolumne County Senior Center, 540 Greenley Road in Sonora, CA.
+- Where: Tuolumne County Senior Center located on 540 Greenley Road, Sonora, CA

 What We'll Do